 The ASEAN nations each named one member to the U.S. –ASEAN Eminent Persons Group.

-The CSIS Sumitro Chair for Southeast Asia Studies, led by Ernest Bower, provided research and technical support to the EPG.
+The CSIS Southeast Asia Program, led by Ernest Bower, provided research and technical support to the EPG.
 CSIS coordinated closely with leading think tanks in each of the ASEAN countries to support the effort.

 The EPG met twice in 2012, in Manila from May 20 to 21, and in Yangon from September 6 to 7 (see below).
 They then prepared a final report with recommendations for consideration at the fourth U.S.-ASEAN Leaders Meeting in Cambodia on November 19.
 The Leaders' Meeting was co-chaired by U.S. president Obama and Cambodian prime minister Hun Sen, and attended by the leaders of the other nine ASEAN member states.